Skip to content

 The rapid development of language models puts the student of programming in a challenging position: is it worth and is it even necessary to learn programming in a detailed level, when you can get almost everything ready-made from language models?

-At this point, it is worth remembering the old wisdom of Brian Kerningham, the developer of the programming language C:
+At this point, it is worth remembering the old wisdom of Brian Kerningham, co-author of The C Programming Language:

 Everyone knows that debugging is twice as hard as writing a program in the first place.
 So if you're as clever as you can be when you write it, how will you ever debug it? ― Brian Kernighan